hairyf/overlastic/packages/@vue/README.md

 // There will be event prompts when used in the component defineEmits(['reject', 'resolve'])

-// Get Overlay information from useOverlayMeta const { visible, resolve, reject } = useOverlayMeta({
+// Get Overlay information from useOverlay const { visible, resolve, reject } = useOverlay({
   // Duration of popup layer duration to avoid premature destruction of the component
   duration: 1000,
 })